omarakamal/DOM-Manipulation-Lab/README.md

   Upon completion of this exercise, you will be able to:

   - Manipulate the dom for creating websites
-  - Using localStorage to persist data
+  - Using JS logic like forEach, if statements, for loops to manipulate the DOM
-  - Switch pages based on clicking events

 <br>
   <hr>